Stylist: Lorenzo Posocco

 Manicurist: Mei Kawajiri

-2019 MET Gala’s theme was Camp: Notes on Fashion which was based on Susan Sontag’s 1964 essay Notes on Camp.
-Her essay included 58 points detailing the ways the concept of “camp” could be constructed—this probably brought campinto the mainstream and made her a celebrity.
+MET Gala 2019’s theme Camp: Notes on Fashion was based on Susan Sontag‘s 1964 essay Notes on Camp.
+Her essay included 58 points detailing the ways the concept of “camp” could be constructed—that same essay brought camp into the mainstream and made her a celebrity.

-The exhibition was underwritten by Gucci, whose creative director Alessandro Michele said that Sontag’s essay perfectly expressed what camp truly meant to him: the unique ability of combining high art and pop culture.
+The exhibition held at the MET Museum was underwritten by Gucci, whose creative director Alessandro Michele said that Sontag‘s essay perfectly expressed what camp truly meant to him: the unique ability of combining high art and pop culture.

 The exhibit had 175 pieces of fashion including menswear, womenswear and 75 sculptures, paintings and drawings related to the theme.
 The pieces dated back as early as the 1600s.
 The show was presented in two parts, starting with the origins of camp as a concept, with Sontag as a ghost narrator.